Super Lawyers

 Filing suit often increases their settlement offer.
 This insurer is far more willing to spend legal costs in civil discovery by taking depositions before increasing its offer substantially.

-5. Will State Farm let my case go to trial or will they back down and settle the case before trial?
+5. Will State Farm let my case go to trial, or will they back down and settle the case before trial?

 How bold this carrier is will depend on what the sticking point in the case is.
 If the dispute is over liability—who caused the collision—this insurer will often stick to its guns.
-If the dispute is over how much money the agreed-upon injuries are worth, this company will rarely allow the case to go to trial, at least in Maryland.
+If the dispute is over how much money the agreed-upon injuries are worth, this company rarely allows the case to go to trial, at least in Maryland.
 But suing State Farm is sometimes required to get a reasonable settlement offer.

 6. Why is State Farm more willing than other insurance companies to go to trial?